Mrfiregem/nushell-config/scripts/todo-txt/README.md

 | ------- | ----------- |
 | `todo table` | Get your tasks as a Nushell table |

-The columns outputted are as follows:
+The columns printed are as follows:

 | Column | Description |
 | ------ | ----------- |